lirona/anonWallet/DOCUMENTATION-Resilient-Activist-Technology.md

 # 🥷 Resilient Activist Technology

 ## Project Overview

-  anonWallet emerged from a real need within the Israeli protest community for enhanced privacy and an alternative economic system.
-The tool addresses the urgent requirement for activists to opt out of the state's system and engage in commerce within their communities using a secure, private, and community-controlled token system.
-Following making a [privacy recommendation doc](https://docs.google.com/document/d/1cEIUkHSyYWG0B9wKeQRk2IgXKWflW0QkZzoSkHvndzw) for the community, we decided to take on the challange and build this tool as part of the RealFi hackathon.
+ anonWallet was built by activists, for activists, as part of our bigger vision to create a secure community operating system that empowers activists to interact, organize, and trade freely within their communities.
+Being tech leaders in our activist community, and after creating a [privacy recommendation doc](https://docs.google.com/document/d/1cEIUkHSyYWG0B9wKeQRk2IgXKWflW0QkZzoSkHvndzw) for the community, we decided to take on the challenge and build this tool as part of the RealFi hackathon.

-  The primary purpose is to create a Universal Basic Income (UBI) system for activists, allowing them to trade among themselves in a private economy.
+  anonWallet is the first step in this operating system, and its primary purpose is to establish a Universal Basic Income (UBI) system for activists, enabling us to trade among ourselves in a private, community-based economy.
 On wallet creation, activists receive an initial amount of community tokens, and every week a coupon code is released to the community allowing them to redeem additional tokens.

   The tool specifically addresses the need for safe, private, and resilient economic infrastructure that supports grassroots organizing and community resilience under adversarial conditions. anonWallet enables activists to:
    - **Opt out of the state financial system** into a private economy